how to make pear juice recipe | fresh pear juice | homemade pear juice |

 by Tarla Dalal

-- Combine the pear and ½ cup of water in a mixer and blend it till smooth.
+- To make fresh pear juice, combine the pear and ½ cup of water in a mixer and blend it till smooth.

 - Strain the mixture using a strainer.

 How To Make Pear Juice, Fresh Pear Juice recipe with step by step photos